Minnesota Gov. Tim Walz ends reelection bid amid welfare fraud scandal - Local News 8

 By Jeff Zeleny, CNN

-(CNN) — Minnesota Gov. Tim Walz said Monday that he is dropping his reelection bid for a third term as criticism over a welfare-fraud scandal in his state intensifies.
+(CNN) — Minnesota Gov. Tim Walz dropped his reelection bid for a third term Monday as a welfare-fraud scandal in his state has intensified and become a political flashpoint seized upon by President Donald Trump.

+Walz read from a prepared statement and walked away without taking questions.

-Walz, the Democratic nominee for vice president in 2024, spent the weekend discussing his plans with friends and advisers.
-He met with Minnesota Sen. Amy Klobuchar on Sunday, two people familiar with the matter told CNN, as the Democratic senator considers whether to jump into the race.
+Walz, the Democratic nominee for vice president in 2024, reached his decision after spending the weekend discussing his plans with friends and advisers.
+He met with Minnesota Sen. Amy Klobuchar on Sunday, two people familiar with the matter told CNN, as the Democratic senator decides whether to jump into the governor’s race.

+Klobuchar, who was reelected to a fourth term in 2024, has been “getting a lot of outreach, encouraging her to run,” a person close to her told CNN, and is “seriously considering it.”
+Klobuchar did not respond to a request for comment about her meeting with Walz.

+She is a former prosecutor in Minneapolis and serves in Senate leadership, but over the years has privately expressed interest in being governor and serving as a chief executive.
+The senator sought the Democratic presidential nomination in 2020.

+It was the recent criticism from the Trump administration and right-wing allies that Walz said contributed to his decision not to seek reelection.

-“For the last several years, an organized group of criminals have sought to take advantage of our state’s generosity,” Walz said in his statement.
-“And even as we make progress in the fight against the fraudsters, we now see an organized group of political actors seeking to take advantage of the crisis.”
+“For the last several years, an organized group of criminals have sought to take advantage of this state’s generosity,” Walz said.
+“And even as we make progress in the fight against the fraudsters, we now see an organized group of political actors seeking to take advantage of a crisis.”

+Walz had been criticized for his administration’s oversight of the welfare programs.
+Several Democrats in the state privately cautioned Walz against seeking reelection as outrage intensified in Minnesota and beyond over the misuse of funds.

 Minnesota officials have until January 9 to provide the Trump administration with information about providers and parents who receive federal funds for child care.